great-expectations/great_expectations/README.md

 What's the best way to get in touch with the Great Expectations team?
 --------------------------------------------------------------------------------

-If you have questions, comments, or just want to have a good old-fashioned chat about data pipelines, please hop on our public [Slack channel](https://greatexpectations.io/slack)
+If you have questions, comments, or just want to have a good old-fashioned chat about data pipelines, please hop on our public [Slack channel](https://greatexpectations.io/slack) or post in our [GitHub Discussions](https://docs.greatexpectations.io/docs/contributing/index)

-If you'd like hands-on assistance setting up Great Expectations, establishing a healthy practice of data testing, or adding functionality to Great Expectations, please see options for consulting help [here](https://superconductive.com/).

 Can I contribute to the library?
 --------------------------------------------------------------------------------

 Absolutely.
 Yes, please.
-Start [here](https://docs.greatexpectations.io/en/latest/contributing.html) and please don't be shy with questions.
+Start [here](https://docs.greatexpectations.io/docs/contributing/index) and please don't be shy with questions.